tapted/pub-dartlang/app/doc/glossary.markdown

 argument to the standalone Dart VM, that library is the entrypoint.
 In other words, it's usually the `.dart` file that contains `main()`.

-In the context of pub, an "entrypoint package" or "root package" is the root of a dependency graph.
+In the context of Tavern, an "entrypoint package" or "root package" is the root of a dependency graph.
 It will usually be an application.
 When you run your app, it's the entrypoint package.
 Every other package it depends on will not be an entrypoint in that context.